simalexan/battlecamp/README.md

 Wardley Maps belong to Simon Wardley.

-BattleCamp is following the licenses defined by the Wardley Maps, and is under the CC by SA 4.0 license.
+BattleCamp follows the licenses defined by the Wardley Maps, and is under the CC by SA 4.0 license.

+BattleCamp is created by [Aleksandar Simovic](https://www.linkedin.com/in/simalexan/).

 ## Credits & Contributions